Naif-2222/ELIZA/README.md

 ## 🌐 About the Project

-ELIZA is inspired by the classic AI chatbot but tailored for modern career consulting needs.
-Our mission is to empower users with personalized career guidance through seamless and professional interactions.
+Mirai is inspired by the classic chatbot 'Eliza' but tailored for modern career consulting needs.
+Our mission is to empower users through meaningful interactions with professionals."
 ---

 ## 📜 License